authgear/authgear-server/docs/specs/user-model.md

 - Disallow `+` sign in the local part (Configurable, default OFF)
 - Domain blacklist / whitelist
   - Block blacklisted domains (Configurable, default OFF, can be ON only if *Allow whitelisted domains* is OFF)
-  - Include default blacklisted domains (Configurable, default OFF, can be ON only if *Block blacklisted domains* is ON)
+  - Block email addresses from free email provider domains (Configurable, default OFF, can be ON only if *Block blacklisted domains* is ON)
   - Allow whitelisted domains only (Configurable, default OFF, can be ON only if *Block blacklisted domains* is OFF)
   - Domain blacklist / whitelist only affect user signup, users created from portal or via admin API are not affected
   - Developer will need to provide their blacklist / whitelist in txt file, separated by newline.
-A default blacklist will be included when *Include default blacklisted domains* is ON

 ###### Normalization of Email Login ID